Silent retreat at 50 Gloucester Place for Centre members

 Access control: these retreats are open to DC members, associates and current students/attendees only.
 Members of the general public are not permitted to attend.
 There is no need for DC regulars to book places but those who have not previously been to one of these retreats should let me know in advance that they wish to come so that I can ensure they are properly briefed.
 Participants must sign in and out at Reception on the day.

-Meditation: unlike in previous years, meditation will take place in the main Lecture Hall on the ground floor, with which you are all familiar (the Member’s Room and kitchenette at the rear will be closed off).
+Meditation: meditation will take place in the main Lecture Hall on the ground floor, with which you are all familiar (the Member’s Room and kitchenette at the rear will be closed off).
 This will be the focal point of the retreat.

-Relaxation: will take place in the main Library on the first floor where there is a large central table surrounded by twelve chairs.
+Relaxation: will take place in the Reference Library on the first floor where there is a central table.
 Please bring your own food (no meat, fish or alcohol please) but there are usually some communal offerings ie. left on the central table for general consumption.
 The DC will provide a kettle and tea/coffee makings + milk on a tray in the Library.
+[N.B.
+The larger Memorial Library, next door to the Reference Library on the first floor, will also be available for our use but no food or drink other than water may be taken into this room so it is strictly for reading and relaxation only.]

 Silence: the ground floor will be totally silent throughout and noise/talking on the first floor will be discouraged.
 I ask all those attending to co-operate in keeping the whole building as quiet as possible.